djukicaleksa/BIT-Final-Project/README.md

 Instructions:

-In order for this project to work as intended , you need to clone this server to your local machine : https://github.com/nenadbugaric/interviews-reports-api-mock
+In order for this project to work as intended , you need to clone and run this server to your local machine : https://github.com/nenadbugaric/interviews-reports-api-mock

 The code was developed as a final project of my 10 week long BIT Frontend Bootcamp !